 Service & Room

 Service is quick and friendly, and the room has enough daylight and street life to stay pleasant without trying to be cosy in a heavy-handed way.
-It can feel cramped inside when it gets busy, so the outside seats matter, and the branch makes more sense for a focused coffee break than for a long laptop session.
-That tradeoff is fine; the place is better when it knows you are probably passing through.
+It can feel cramped inside when it gets busy, so the outside seats matter, and the place makes more sense for a focused coffee break than for a long laptop session.
+That tradeoff is fine; it is better when you are probably passing through.

 Why Filter Notes shortlisted Suuapinga